Chart Color Schemes

 In terms of cultural diversity, Whyalla Jenkins records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Whyalla Jenkins has a cultural diversity profile roughly similar to the broader region, with 78.3% of its population born in Australia, 88.0% being citizens, and 90.2% speaking English only at home.
-Christianity is the predominant religion in Whyalla Jenkins, comprising 38.3% of the population.
-The most significant overrepresentation was observed in the 'Other' category, which accounted for 1.0% of the population compared to 0.6% across Rest of SA.
+Whyalla Jenkins has a cultural diversity profile roughly similar to its wider region, with 78.3% of residents born in Australia, 88.0% being citizens, and 90.2% speaking English only at home.
+Christianity is the predominant religion, making up 38.3% of Whyalla Jenkins' population.
+Notably, the 'Other' category comprises 1.0%, slightly higher than the regional average of 0.8%.

 Frequently Asked Questions - Diversity